When the Stars Came Out for Solidarność

 Proud of myself, I showed the photograph to the editor-in-chief, but he became furious and told me the picture wasn’t fit for print.

 However, these problems didn’t dampen Kośnik’s enthusiasm.
 Several months later, General Jaruzelski announced the introduction of martial law in Poland.
-Tanks stood in the street and people started to fear what tomorrow might bring.
+Tanks stood in the street, and people started to fear what the next day might bring.
 This dangerous period lasted for several years.
 In 1989, when civic protests in Poland escalated sharply, Kośnik decided to draw the world’s attention to the situation in his homeland once again.
-As he said in an interview for Gazeta Wyborcza:
+As he said in an interview for Gazeta Wyborcza (The Electoral News):

 I returned to the idea in May 1989, before the elections in Poland.
 I was at the Cannes festival privately at the time.
 I’d asked five actresses to participate in a photoshoot.
 Four of them agreed – Grace Jones, Nastassja Kinski, Jane Fonda and Carole Bouquet.